-- 1) Loose Piles of CCR (13 instances) loose piles of CCR accumulated on the landfill surface were observed these piles have the potential to contribute to dust emissions.
-The presence of loose piles was a frequently occurring issue during the reporting period.
-One of these observations was reported to be due to equipment maintenance. - 2) Water Level Above Underdrain Outlets (13 instances) four underdrain pipes collect and transport CCR contact water to the Northern Drainage Ditch.
+- 1) Water Level Above Underdrain Outlets (19 instances) four underdrain pipes collect and transport CCR contact water to the Northern Drainage Ditch.
 Multiple events under this category are directly related to heavy rainfall.
-On all occasions, the Northern Drainage Ditch was pumped down as soon as feasible following these observations. - 3) Downcomer pipes clogged or damaged (10 instances) two downcomer pipes drain contact water from the top of the landfill into the Northern Drainage Ditch.
-On ten occasions, the downcomer outlets were observed to be inundated due to elevated water elevation in the Northern Drainage Ditch. - 4) Overgrown Vegetation (5 instances) Vegetation on the side slopes of the CCR landfill was observed to be taller than 6 inches.
-Mowing activities were suspended for 20 weeks to identify and acquire safer mowing equipment that is more stable on the landfill side slopes; the previously used mower slid on the slope on a few occasions and posed a safety risk.
+The high water level in the northern drainage ditch was a frequently occurring issue during the reporting period.
+On all occasions, the Northern Drainage Ditch was pumped down as soon as feasible following these observations. - 2) Loose Piles of CCR (5 instances) loose piles of CCR accumulated on the landfill surface were observed these piles have the potential to contribute to dust emissions.
+Three of these observations were reported to be due to equipment maintenance. - 3) Downcomer pipes clogged or damaged (2 instances) two downcomer pipes drain contact water from the top of the landfill into the Northern Drainage Ditch.
+On two occasions, the downcomer outlets were observed to be inundated due to the elevated water elevation in the Northern Drainage Ditch.
+This condition would not impact the performance of the downcomers. - 4) Water Level in Stormwater Pond (2 instances) The water level in the stormwater pond was reported to be high.
+This resulted in the ponding of water in the south ditch until the issue was resolved. - 5) Overgrown Vegetation (2 instances) Vegetation on the side slopes of the CCR landfill was observed to be taller than 6 inches.
+Issues related to overgrown vegetation were resolved within a week. - 6) Visible Damage (1 instance) The concrete pad around LF-1 was found to be damaged.
+The concrete pad was fixed within two weeks of being noted.

-Twenty-nine (29) "Areas of Concern" were noted.
+Thirty-six (36) "Areas of Concern" were noted.
 These are listed as follows: